zebbern/url/README.md

 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.

-1. Fork the repository.
-2. Ask in Issue

 ## License

 This project is licensed under the MIT License.
 See the [MSI](LICENSE) file for details.